Mark H. Durkan: Early life

 Mark Durkan was born on 3 March 1978 to Patrick and Gay Durkan.
 He was one of six siblings.
 He studied in St Columb's College, Derry, before studying English at Queen's University, Belfast.
 After leaving university, he worked for Ulster Ceramics, and then as a shop assistant, until his election to Derry City Council in 2005.

 Work

 Durkan was elected to Derry City Council in 2005 topping the poll with 2369 first preference votes.
 He served on council until May 2011 sitting on the Western Health & Social Care Board and Western Education and Library Board.
 After his election to the Assembly in May 2011 he served as his party's health spokesman from May 2011 to April 2012, and campaigned on the outbreak in January 2012 of pseudomonas at both Royal Jubilee Maternity Services (Belfast) and Altnagelvin Area Hospital (Derry), which claimed the lives of several infants.

-It was on the NI Assembly's Social Development Committee from May 2011 to July 2013 where he really came to the fore working tirelessly and effectively on issues such as housing and to protect the most vulnerable in society from the negative impacts the Welfare Reform Bill.
+He served on the Northern Ireland Assembly's Social Development Committee from May 2011 to July 2013, where he worked on issues including housing and the Welfare Reform Bill.

-As Environment Minister Mark H. Durkan has proposed reforms to the NI Planning system in order to make it fairer, faster and more fit for purpose.
+As Environment Minister, Durkan proposed reforms to the Northern Ireland planning system aimed at improving its efficiency and fairness.
 He is also considering an outright ban on election posters.